dankore/built-with-tailwind-css/README.md

 # About

-A Chrome Extension that tells if a website uses Tailwind CSS or not
+A Chrome Extension that Tells if a website has Tailwind CSS